rhubbuck-snhu/CS499_ePortfolio.github.io/README.md

 of memory management demonstrated my general computer science knowledge including how programs execute, pointers, and how the call stack operates within the operating system.

-The main challenge associated with modifying this artifact was fully understanding the functionality of code that was written over a year ago, and then being able to properly identify vulnerabilities and how to integrate fixes into the code.
-Most of my time during this Milestone was spent analyzing and reverse-engineering the code and planning exactly how I could add functionality without negatively affecting the already functional code.
-Furthermore, the process of designing the entire system, classes, and inheritance was somewhat tedious, but through the use of brainstorming and a UML Class Diagram, I now feel that the program is far more robust and aligns better with industry standards.

 [Original Codebase](https://github.com/rhubbuck-snhu/cs300final)

 [Enhanced Artifact](https://github.com/rhubbuck-snhu/artifact1)